markstringer-dti/markstringer-dti.github.io/dti.md

 Trouble is, I don't have a degree in computer science, I have a degree in philosophy.
 Philosophers start with Plato.
 There are others before him, like there are other rock and roll singers before Elvis, but you get the idea.
 The problem is that when you read Plato, you get to see the trouble that he gets himself into trying to think about very basic ideas like "truth" and "justice."
 A lot of that trouble comes from trying to solve the problem by coming up with definitions.

-The too long, didn't read version of the entire philosophical career of Socrates (Plato's ventriloquist's dummy)?
-You set out to figure out what "good" was?
-You thought you were making some progress when you managed to convince yourself that nothing around was real and that the real world was made of things that you couldn't see.
-You ended up killing yourself by drinking Hemlock?
+Here's the too long, didn't read version of the entire philosophical career of Socrates (Plato's ventriloquist's dummy).
+You set out to figure out what "good" was.
+You thought you were making some progress.
+You managed to convince yourself that nothing around was real.
+The real world was made of things that you couldn't see.
+You ended up killing yourself by drinking Hemlock.
 This doesn't sound like a great strategy.

 So, I'm fine with a definition of ready.
 I just don't want it to be written down.
-I want it to emerge through practice (for anyone interested, this is a Wittgensteinian approach rather than a Platonic one).
+Or if it is, I want the word draft written across it and I want to revisit regularly.
+I want it to emerge through practice.
+For anyone interested, this is a Wittgensteinian approach rather than a Platonic one.

 I mean, I'm not going to forbid anybody from writing things down.
 But if the team notice that they don't have anything to plan.
 And the reson for this is because none of the items in the backlog are "ready".
 According to the definition at least.
 I might suggest they don't focus so much on the definition of ready.
 Rather they just have a chat about the things that are most ready.
 What would need to happen to them for them to be ready?
 And so you might have already figured out what I'm going to say about "definition of done"?
 Something very similar.